LuckyServ/Promod/README.txt

 Removed a clip above a shelf in the swan room of Dark Carnival 3.
 Removed a clip to give SI access to a breakable wall on Swap Fever 4.
 Reverted pause plugin update as some people were still reporting issues.
+Infected are now immediately given normal spectator controls after death, there is no death cam.
+Infected can no longer spam +attack and +jump in order to get a faster spawn timer.
+(Yes this was a real thing) Spawn timers reduced by 1 second.

 4.0.4e